Computational Science, Scientific Computing - Master Programme

 Career opportunities

-After graduation, there are several different career paths depending on which subject profile you have chosen.
-The Master's programme gives you a solid ground for postgraduate education in natural sciences.
-You can also choose a career path outside academia and then find attractive jobs in areas where there is a need to solve computational problems both in industry and in public administration and other organisations.
+Graduates of the programme can embark on several different career paths.
+The Master’s programme gives you a good foundation for third-cycle studies in the natural sciences, or a career within industry or business.
+You can thus also choose a career path outside academia and then find attractive jobs in areas where there is a need to solve natural science problems with the help of statistics, data processing or simulations, in industry or in public administration and other organisations.

 Contact